davidfsmith/AWS-OmniGraffle-Stencils/README.md

 ## Installing all the stencils

-1. Use terminal to open the Omnigraffle stencil directory in Finder (for Omnigraffle 7.x) `open $HOME/Library/Containers/com.omnigroup.OmniGraffle7.MacAppStore/Data/Library/Application\ Support/The\ Omni\ Group/OmniGraffle/Stencils`
+1. Use terminal to open the OmniGraffle stencil directory in Finder
+    * For Omnigraffle 7.x Mac App Store: `open $HOME/Library/Containers/com.omnigroup.OmniGraffle7.MacAppStore/Data/Library/Application\ Support/The\ Omni\ Group/OmniGraffle/Stencils`
+    * For OmniGraffle 7.x non-App Store: `open $HOME/Library/Containers/com.omnigroup.OmniGraffle7/Data/Library/Application\ Support/The\ Omni\ Group/OmniGraffle/Stencils`
 2. Create a directory called `AWS` or whatever works for you.
 3. Copy the stencil files corresponding to the version of the icons you want to use into the `AWS` folder you just created
-4. Open Omnigraffle and create awesome diagrams using the AWS Architecture Icons ;-)
+4. Open OmniGraffle and create awesome diagrams using the AWS Architecture Icons ;-)

 Any problems, ommissions ot suggestions then feel free to either raise an [issue](https://github.com/davidfsmith/AWS-OmniGraffle-Stencils/issues) or better yet, fork the repo, make the change and open a PR.